1953

 Photos

-Under the innocuous cover of adult-literacy classes, the schools secretly teach democracy and civil rights, community leadership and organizing, practical politics, and the strategies and tactics of resistance and struggle.
-Many of the Movement's adult leaders such as Rosa Parks, Fannie Lou Hamer, and hundreds of unsung local leaders in Black communities across the South attend and teach Citizenship Schools, and in so doing lay the secret foundation of the mass community struggles to come.
+And the proof of their success is that in the years to come, many of the Movement's adult leaders — most of them women — including Fannie Lou Hamer, Victoria Gray and hundreds of unsung local activists in Black communities across the South attend and teach Citizenship Schools, and in so doing they lay the secret foundation of the mass community struggles to come.

 For more information: